FK Partizan: Contemporary history (2007–2020)

 After Jokanović, the club decided to give a chance to the young coach and former Partizan footballer Aleksandar Stanojević.
 He became the youngest head coach in the history of Partizan.
 Stanojević took over the club in very difficult period and managed to win the championship in 2010, although Partizan was 10 points behind from the 1st placed Red Star Belgrade.
 In the 2011, the club won the double.
 In UEFA competitions, Partizan qualified for the 2010–11 UEFA Champions League after beating Anderlecht for the second time.
 At the Partizan Stadium the result was 2–2.
 In Brussels at the Constant Vanden Stock Stadium result was also 2–2.
 The key man was Cléo, who scored two goals against the Belgians.
 After penalty drama, Partizan reached again the UEFA Champions League group stage.
 Now, the draw for the group phase decided that Partizan will play in group H, alongside Arsenal, Shakhtar Donetsk (the winner of the 2008–09 UEFA Cup) and Sporting Braga (the eventual runner-up of the 2010–11 UEFA Europa League).
-On the matchday 1, Partizan lost against Shakhtar on Donbass Arena in Donetsk (0–1).
+On the matchday 1, Partizan lost against Shakhtar on Donbas Arena in Donetsk (0–1).
 Next game Partizan played against Arsenal at Partizan Stadium and lost 1–3 after they played inspired football with a 10-man team in the last 30 minutes of the match.
 In two matches against Sporting Braga, Partizan failed to score and they lost both games (0–2 in Braga; 0–1 in Belgrade).
 The last two rounds in the group have also brought inspired football, but unfortunately it wasn't enough so Shakhtar Donetsk and The Gunners defeated Partizan once again, 0–3 in Belgrade and 1–3 at the Emirates Stadium.

 In the following season, the elimination during the 2012 Europa League qualifying stage, didn't affect the club in national championship, but after the half-season, Stanojević was released.
 Partizan then signed former Chelsea manager Avram Grant, who was able to preserve the lead from the half-season.
 He led Partizan to their fifth consecutive league title but lost three times against fierce rivals Red Star.
 Grant resigned and former Partizan manager Vladimir Vermezović returned to Belgrade in May 2012.
 Partizan did not qualify for the 2012–13 UEFA Champions League, but did gain a place in the 2012–13 UEFA Europa League group stage.
 Because of poor results in the second part of national championship, Vermezović was dismissed and replaced by Vuk Rašović.
 Following the victory in the eternal derby and in pre-last round, Rašović secured a sixth consecutive title, a total of 25th in history of the club.
 As a champion of the Serbian SuperLiga for 2012–13 season, Partizan managed to equalize a national record by the number of championship titles won.